ellisonbg/py4science/book/getting_started.rst

 whenever you have an expensive computation to perform and you want to cache the results for later reuse, a dictionary is the goto data structure for this task.
-In the section of list and generator comprehensions below, we will see a syntactically simpler way to create the ``squared`` dictionary which takes advantage of the fact that a dictionary can be initialized with a sequence of (key, value) tuples.
+In the section of list and generator comprehensions below, we will discuss a syntactically simpler way to create the ``squared`` dictionary which takes advantage of the fact that a dictionary can be initialized with a sequence of (key, value) tuples.

 .. sourcecode:: python